 Having a correctly sized kayak paddle can make all the difference while on the water.
+Our online sizing guide is the most up-to-date and accurate source of sizing information for our paddles.

 No matter what brand or model you buy, too short of a paddle will have you hitting your hands on the sides of the kayak.
 Too long and you could be adding extra strain to your shoulders and zig-zagging the kayak in the water, which can be exhausting.